Tuatara77/Random/README.md

-Anything that I make that doesn't necessarily deserve its own repository
+For anything that doesn't necessarily deserve its own repository